Engadin: History of tourism

 St. Moritz is a major resort of the Alps.
 Tourism started in the 19th century.
 It is also one of the oldest winter sport resorts in the world, being popular in winter since 1864.

 In the Lower Engadine tourism became important in 1913 with the opening of the train station in Scuol, since then it has been well connected to the rest of Switzerland.

 In 1369 the mineral sources in Scuol were mentioned for the first time but the health benefits were known even earlier.
 The most important tourism attraction is the Bogn Engiadina Scuol inaugurated in 1993.
 With 80 km of courses, the inauguration of the Motta Naluns ski area in 1956 was another important date in the history of tourism in Scuol.

-Further, the opening of the Vereina tunnel in 1999 reduced the trip length from Zurich to Scuol considerably so now it is possible to do a one-day trip to Scuol, visit the Bogn Engiadina and return in the evening.
+Further, the opening of the Vereina tunnel in 1999 reduced the trip length from Zürich to Scuol considerably so now it is possible to do a one-day trip to Scuol, visit the Bogn Engiadina and return in the evening.